microsoft/ignite-learning-paths-training-ops/ops20/demos/03/README.md

 **Answer:** We are demonstrating several tools within the Azure ecosystem that can help reduce the time to recover from a service disruption.

-This demo touches on five (5) unique products within the Azure ecosystem we will use to "respond" & "remediate" an active "incident".
+This demo touches on five (6) unique products within the Azure ecosystem we will use to "respond" & "remediate" an active "incident".
 We will navigate through a number of tools beginning with the Application Dashboard.
-[Look here for instructions on how to create the dashboard](../../deployment/dashboard/README.md) prior to the demo.

 > **Presenter Setup Checklist:**